Skip to Content

 What is Agate

 The term ” jasper” has several definitions, depending on the scientific field and context.
-Still, the most commonly accepted definition today is this – jasper is an opaque mineral aggregate of microgranular quartz and/or cryptocrystalline chalcedony (to 80%) containing many of impurities that determine its opacity and color.
+Still, the most commonly accepted definition today is this – jasper is an opaque mineral aggregate of microgranular quartz and/or cryptocrystalline chalcedony (to 80%) containing many impurities that determine its opacity and color.

 Because jasper consists of several SiO2 minerals and contains many inclusions, scientists debate whether jasper is a mineral or a rock.